Equal Pay Discrimination – Do I Have A Case?

 Equal Pay and Sex Discrimination

 Title VII also makes it illegal to discriminate based on sex in pay and benefits.
 Therefore, someone who has an Equal Pay Act claim may also have a claim under Title VII.
-If you believe that you are being payed unequally, contact attorney Chip Clark at Goodin Abernathy for a free consultation.
+If you believe that you are being payed unequally, contact employment law attorney Chip Clark at Goodin Abernathy for a free consultation.

 |GOODIN l ABERNATHY LLP